simplon-lerouxDunvael/Brief_7/Plans_et_demarches/Action_plan_w_usefull_commands.md

 In order to remove the quotation marks from the voting app version from the VERVAR variable I created, I added  `| sed 's/"//g; s/}//g')` to the command : the quotation marks were removed from the get secret output for the variable VERCUR.

-Then i added `|awk -F ':' '{print $2}'` in order to cut the output from the command and only get the second part of the secret.
-This gave me the following command to get the secret second part without the quotation marks :
+Then i added `|awk -F ':' '{print $2}'` in order to cut the output from the command and only get the second part of the secret (*{"version":"djEuMC4xMw=="}*).
+This gave me the following command to get the secret second part without the quotation marks and closing bracket :

 ``` Bash
 VERCUR=$(kubectl get secret version-secret -o jsonpath='{.data}'|awk -F ':' '{print $2}' | sed 's/"//g; s/}//g')